thecarebot/thecarebot.github.io/metrics.md

 Rather than _volume_ of messages, where there any exceptional shares or responses?
 Messages that got more shares, retweets, or replies?
 What does a sampling of responses look like?
 (Give people actual examples of the text people wrote in response)

+#### Other

+##### Indicator: Never seen
+Number of people who never even saw the graphic

+unique sessions for story - (sum of all sessions with graphics on screen visibilty over 10 seconds)

+Could also be Graphic On-screen visibility under n seconds (figuring out n seems very random).